selfcustody/krux/docs/getting-started/usage/setting-a-coordinator-and-signing.en.md

 **Specter and Nunchuk Multisig:** Add Krux key, add other keys, then create a wallet that uses them.

-**Sparrow, Liana and BlueWallet**: Create a wallet (or vault in Blue Wallet) and add keys during setup.
+**Sparrow, Liana, Bitoin Safe and BlueWallet**: Create a wallet (or vault in Blue Wallet) and add keys during setup.

 1. Load a mnemonic and wallet in Krux.